dimishpatriot/linktester_py/README.md

-# Linktester (version 0.2 beta)
+# Linktester (version 0.3 beta)

 The program is designed to test links and images on the page.
+ALso program may construct and test site tree.

 To use the program required: